 If the prostate becomes enlarged, it can place pressure on the bladder and the urethra, which is the tube that carries urine from the bladder out through the penis.
 The medical term for an enlarged prostate is benign prostatic hyperplasia, or BPH.

 BPH is a common health condition in older people.
-In the United States, according to the National Institute of Diabetes and Digestive and Kidney Diseases, BPH affects:
+In the United States, according to the

 - around 50 percent of men aged 51–60 years